-Prescription drug costs currently account for just 11 percent of overall health spending but drug costs are once again coming under scrutiny as important drivers of healthcare spending.
+Prescription drug costs currently account for 14-15 percent of overall health spending and are once again coming under scrutiny as important drivers of healthcare spending.1

 High Cost of Specialty Drugs

 Of greatest concern is that the cost of new specialty drugs is truly prohibitive.
 The term “specialty drug” does not have a uniform definition.
 The term broadly comprises drugs that are: high priced; often (but not always) made of biological matter; treat complex conditions; require special handling; or require infusion or injection in a doctor’s office.

 Twelve of 13 cancer drugs approved by the FDA in 2012 were priced over $100,000 per course of treatment.3 Specialty drugs are used by fewer than 2 percent of privately insured patients in the United States.
 However, these drugs currently account for more than 46.5 percent of all drug spending.4

 What’s more, specialty drug spending is projected to account for an astounding 50 percent of drug spending by 2020.5

 High rates of generic substitution will continue, but will do less and less to bring down overall spending.
 In coming years as the market value of products expected to go off patent are significantly less than some of the blockbusters that went off patent in 2012.6